Subdeterminant Maximization via Nonconvex Relaxations and Anti-concentration: Technical Overview

 Real stability of $p(x,y)$ for any fixed $x$ implies that this program can be efficiently solved using convex programming.
 Their main result is that the value of this program is within a factor of $e^r$ of $\OPT$.
-The key component in the proof of this bound is the above-mentioned result by Gurvits that, in this context where $p(x,y)$ is real-stable with respect to $y$, implies that, for all $x \in [0,1]^r$
+The key component in the proof of this bound is the above-mentioned result~\cite{Gurvits06} that, in this context where $p(x,y)$ is real-stable with respect to $y$, implies that, for all $x \in [0,1]^r$

-While this immediately implies that one can obtain a number that is within an $e^r$ factor of $\OPT$, when trying to obtain an integral solution $x \in \{0,1\}^r$ from the fractional optimal solution $x^\star \in [0,1]^r$ to~\eqref{eq:ns}, the intractability of $g(x)$ becomes a bottleneck.\footnote{One can use Equation \eqref{eq:gurvits} $r$ times to give an approximation algorithm with factor $e^{r^2}$; we omit the details.} Nikolov and Singh present a rounding algorithm which, unfortunately, can require an exponential number of trials to find an $e^r$-approximate solution; see Appendix \ref{sec:nshard}.
+While this immediately implies that one can obtain a number that is within an $e^r$ factor of $\OPT$, when trying to obtain an integral solution $x \in \{0,1\}^r$ from the fractional optimal solution $x^\star \in [0,1]^r$ to~\eqref{eq:ns}, the intractability of $g(x)$ becomes a bottleneck.\footnote{One can use Equation \eqref{eq:gurvits} $r$ times to give an approximation algorithm with factor $e^{r^2}$; we omit the details.} The authors of \cite{NS16} present a rounding algorithm which, unfortunately, can require an exponential number of trials to find an $e^r$-approximate solution.

 {\bf Overview of the proof of Theorem \ref{thm:main2}.} Our approach is based on a different formulation of the problem as polynomial maximization, which has the advantage over $g(x)$ that {\em it is easy to evaluate and does not rely on real-stability}.
 For every $i=1,2, \ldots, r$ and $t\in [0,1]$ define a vector $w_i(t):=(1-t)v_i + tu_i$.
 Furthermore, for $x\in [0,1]^r$, let $W(x) \in \R^r$ be a matrix with columns $w_1(x_1), w_2(x_2), \ldots, w_r(x_r)$.
 The polynomial that we consider is